karamellpelle/open-forest/README.markdown

     $ ./build.sh

-, creating a program `build/open-forest`.
+which creates a program `build/open-forest`.